How to file Minnesota’s annual report

 • Domestic or foreign cooperative

-• Religious corporation or cooperative
+• Religious corporation

 Minnesota is flexible about who can file.
-You, a fellow owner, an officer, a member, or a manager, can handle it.
+You, a fellow owner, an officer, a member, or a manager can handle it.
 Registered agents, attorneys, accountants, and third-party compliance services are also acceptable filers.

-How to file
+How to file your Minnesota annual renewal

 Minnesota gives you three ways to submit your annual renewal: online, by mail, or in person.
 Online is the fastest option, but paper and walk-in options are available if you prefer traditional methods or need last-minute help.

-1. Open the Business Filings Online portal and search for your business name
+1. Open the Business Filings Online portal and search for your business name or file number

 2. Select your record and click "Details"